uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 ## Make it persistent and citable

-Choosing a license, adding a license file, and putting your code on GitHub or GitLab is good start, but to ensure FAIR research software for long term access, we recommend to go two steps further:
+Choosing a license, adding a license file, and putting your code on GitHub or GitLab is good start, but to ensure FAIR (findable, accessible, interoperable, and reusable) research software for long term access, we recommend to go two steps further:
 - Add a [CITATION.cff file](https://citation-file-format.github.io/) ([real-life example](https://github.com/bast/runtest/blob/main/CITATION.cff))
 - Get a [digital object identifier (DOI)](https://en.wikipedia.org/wiki/Digital_object_identifier) for your code